Kub3rn3tesofficial/community/contributors/devel/sig-architecture/feature-gates.md

 ### Compatibility versions

-The Kubernetes "compatibility version" features promises that control-plane components can be configured to behave as if they were any of the 3 previous releases, which includes feature gates and gate-controlled APIs and logic.
+The Kubernetes "compatibility version" feature promises that control-plane components can be configured to behave as if they were any of the 3 previous releases, which includes feature gates and gate-controlled APIs and logic.